California animal bites attorneys report that according to the CDC dog bite injury statistics, someone in the United States

 Most owners are unaware of how to properly care for larger and more aggressive breeds of dogs, and many do not want to know.
 Several owners keep larger breeds for the “gangster” stigma attached to produce and keep them as a status symbol.
 Most of the bite incidents involve pets and occur in places where folks have gathered socially.

-61% of the time, the attack occurs close to the dog’s home or where the victim lives.
+Important: Did you know that 61% of the time, the attack occurs close to the dog’s home or where the victim lives?
 Most often, the victim is bitten by a “friendly” dog known to him or her.

 No one can accurately predict what provokes a friendly dog to attack.
 Sometimes, the dog is in pain, sick, panicked, threatened, frightened.
 But is could involve any number of factors.
 Small children may unknowingly provoke a dog to attack.
 That is why parents and dog owners should never leave children unattended around dogs of any breed or size.